3 Easy and Effective Ways to Get Rid of Static in Clothes, According to a Textile Expert

 While folding or putting on staticky clothes can be annoying, this all-too-common laundry problem is also surprisingly simple to deal with.

-Ahead, the three easiest (and most effective) methods for banishing static from your clothes, according to Lewenhaupt.
+Ahead, the nine easiest (and most effective) methods for banishing static from your clothes.

 Because static often occurs due to dryness, the simplest method is to dampen the garment.
 Lewenhaupt suggests spritzing the affected item with a water-based fabric spray, such as this travel-friendly Fabric Spray from Steamery or Downy Wrinkle Releaser.
 In most cases, hydration should solve the problem (along with adding a fresh scent to your clothes).
 If you don’t have a dedicated product on hand, you can also rub the affected areas with a damp cloth to relieve the cling.